 Fallen out of love with your photography business?
 Feeling frustrated because of fewer enquiries or sales than you’d like?
 Had a blow to your confidence?

 Perhaps you’ve some negative feedback, you missed out on a photography award or comparisonitus has reared its ugly head?

 If so, you’re not alone.
 At some point in your time as a photograher you may lose your mojo, but here’s how to fall back in love with your photography business.

 When it comes to recovering from setbacks, whether in life or business, your mindset is crucial.

 While there’ll always be some circumstances out of your control, try to recognise that only YOU have the power to determine how you react.
 Once you’ve allowed yourself to process and deal with the emotions around the situation that has left you feeling low, try to get yourself back into a positive mindset.

 Whatever the setback has been, there’s every chance you can fully recover and still go on to smash your goals for the year ahead.

-Do this to fall in love with your photography business
+10 Steps to falling in love with your photography business again

-Taking some time to stop and evaluate what’s going on in your photography business is a really important first step.
+Taking some time to stop and evaluate what’s going on in your photography business, when you’ve reached a low point, is a really important first step.
+Awareness is key.